falldamagestudio/UE-Jenkins-BuildSystem/README.md

 * Scalability - supports bursting and many different jobs, running some/all in parallel, without being very expensive to run
 * Speed - can do incremental builds quickly, even when the build state is 100GB+
 * Maintainability - Employ Infrastructure as Code & Configuration as Code, devs should be able to operate their own build system replicas
+* Security - can be exposed to the Internet without too much risk, people use Google accounts for auth
 * Built upon Open Source software as much as possible
 * Avoid writing a new build system